9.13. static Variables And Functions

 1. The static keyword only appears in the class specification.

 2. Programmers define and initialize class variables in global scope (outside of any class or function) but restrict their scope by binding it to a class with the scope resolution operator.
-At the time of this writing, C++ does not allow programmers to initialize static variables in the class specification.
+At this writing, C++ does not allow programmers to initialize static variables in the class specification.

 • We can easily see that the call Foo::get_count() does not bind the function to an object.